 The ancestors of many Black Americans came to America not as willing immigrants, but as captured slaves.
 As such, the promises of the Declaration of Independence for “life, liberty, and the pursuit of happiness” were denied them and except for purposes of state representation, they were ignored by the original Constitution.
 Victims of a vicious system of slavery, they endured, resisted, and made many contributions to the United States, but the struggle for freedom and equality had just begun.

 Abolitionists and the Constitution

 The legacy of slavery forces us to confront this question: How do we judge the founders of our nation who owned slaves?
 Thomas Jefferson, author of the Declaration of Independence and our third president, owned slaves.
 George Washington,war hero and first president, was one of the largest slave owners in the nation.
 James Madison,the prime architect of the Constitution and fourth president, also held slaves.
 Download the reading and also the Civil Conversation guide.

 Harriet Tubman and the End of Slavery

 Nicknamed the ‘Moses of her People’ for leading runaway slaves to freedom in the north, Harriet Tubman was the most famous member of the Underground Railroad.
 She became a celebrity in her lifetime and a hero of the Civil War.

 During the Civil War, the future of the Union and African Americans hung in the balance.
-Blacks made a significant contribution to the eventual Union victory by providing some 180,000 troops out of the approximately 2.2 million men who served the Northern cause.
-One of the fruits of victory was the passage of the so-called Civil War amendments to the U.S. Constitution, one of which, the 15th Amendment, promised black males the right to vote.
+Black men made a significant contribution to the eventual Union victory by providing some 180,000 troops out of the approximately 2.2 million men who served the Northern cause.
+One of the fruits of victory was the passage of the so-called Reconstruction amendments to the U.S. Constitution, one of which, the 15th Amendment, promised black men the right to vote.